Manufacture of made-up textile articles, except apparel — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsThe sector is characterized by a mature, fragmented value chain that is currently undergoing consolidation to improve systemic efficiency.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsThe sector is characterized by a mature, fragmented value chain that is currently undergoing consolidation to improve systemic efficiency.
 While deep structural intermediation remains the norm, the rise of vertically integrated manufacturers is successfully reducing the number of nodes between raw material input and finished good output.

 - Efficiency Metric: Industry leaders are achieving 12-18% reductions in production lead times by consolidating dyeing and finishing stages under a single facility umbrella.